Manage Kafka Topics for Confluent Platform Using Confluent for Kubernetes

 • [6] ID of the Kafka cluster.
 Required when creating a topic in Confluent Cloud.

-• [7] If authentication is required for the Confluent Admin REST Class, specify the authentication type. basic, bearer, mtls are supported.
+• [7] If authentication is required for the Confluent Admin REST Class, specify the authentication type. basic, bearer, mtls, and oauth are supported.

 If you specified the Confluent Admin REST Class using kafkaRestClassRef, you do not have to set the authentication in kafkaRest.
 Otherwise specify the authentication in kafkaRest.